CFDHubUserGuide/UserGuide/AcessToTheCluster_test.rst

 .. dovrebbe essere capitolo 3.5.2:
 __________________________________
-Access with VNC remote desktop
+Access with VNC remote desktop (MAC OS)
 __________________________________

 This method enables the user to access the cluster with a VNC-based remote desktop window.

+..
 Note: if you are using Linux OS, TurboVNC utility is required.
+..
+Note: if you are using Linux OS, Remmina utility is required.
+In user friendly Linux distribution Remmina comes pre-installed, however

 Open a terminal and type: